ElektraInitiative/libelektra/src/plugins/README.md

 - [journald](journald/) logs key database changes to journald
 - [logchange](logchange/) prints the change of every key on the console

+Notification of key changes:

+- [internalnotification](internalnotification/) automatically update integer variables when a key is changed from inside an application

 ### Debug

 Trace everything that happens within KDB: